eturro/mmseq/README.md

 #### Ready to download:

 - ***Homo sapiens:*** download transcriptome FASTA files containing cDNA and ncRNA transcript sequences (but excluding alternative haplotype/supercontig entries) for the following versions of Ensembl: [64](http://haemgen.haem.cam.ac.uk/eturro/hs_transcripts/Homo_sapiens.GRCh37.64.ref_transcripts.fa.gz), [68](http://haemgen.haem.cam.ac.uk/eturro/hs_transcripts/Homo_sapiens.GRCh37.68.ref_transcripts.fa.gz), [70](http://haemgen.haem.cam.ac.uk/eturro/hs_transcripts/Homo_sapiens.GRCh37.70.ref_transcripts.fa.gz).
 - ***Mus musculus:*** genome and transcriptome FASTA files based on the GRCm38 build and the [March 2013 SNP and indel calls](ftp://ftp-mouse.sanger.ac.uk/REL-1303-SNPs_Indels-GRCm38/) from the [Wellcome Trust Mouse Genomes Project](http://www.sanger.ac.uk/resources/mouse/genomes/) are [available here](http://haemgen.haem.cam.ac.uk/eturro/REL-1303-SNPs_Indels-GRCm38/) for the following strains: C57BL6, 129P2, 129S1, 129S5, AJ, AKRJ, BALBcJ, C3HHeJ, C57BL6NJ, CASTEiJ, CBAJ, DBA2J, FVBNJ, LPJ, NODShiLtJ, NZOHlLtJ, PWKPhJ, SPRETEiJ and WSBEiJ.
+These files were generated using the [mouse\_strain\_transcriptomes.sh](https://github.com/eturro/mmseq/blob/master/bin/mouse_strain_transcriptome.sh) script.
+Please [cite](#citing-mmseq) the papers if you publish work using these files.
 For F1 data, append "\_STRAIN" to each transcript and gene ID in the transcriptome FASTA headers (where "STRAIN" is the name of the strain) and concatenate the two relevant files into one hybrid FASTA.
 Then align the F1 reads to the hybrid reference as per the documentation above.
 For analysis with `mmdiff`, the `*.mmseq` files should be split into two, one file for each strain (use `head` to extract the headers and `grep STRAIN` to extract the rows for a particular strain).

 #### Making your own Ensembl vertebrate reference FASTAs: